Best Oils for Stretch Marks (That Actually Help the Look & Feel)

 Are mineral-oil–based formulas bad?

-Not inherently.
-Mineral oil is an effective occlusive that reduces water loss and is generally well-tolerated.
-Choose plant-based if you prefer, but results largely come from regular use, not the source of the oil.
+Not necessarily.
+Mineral oil is a common, effective occlusive that helps reduce moisture loss and is generally well-tolerated.
+If you prefer plant oils, that’s fine too—results usually come from regular use and massage, not the oil source alone.

 What’s better: oil or cream?